programingjd/stats_monitor/README.md

    The server is implemented in groovy, using [okrest](https://github.com/programingjd/okrest).<br/>
    It saves the data in files.
 One file for each day of statistical data.

- - Example implementations of the server (the part that actually generates the statistical data).
+ - An example implementation of the server (the part that actually generates the statistical data).

  - An example implementation of a client that reads those data (both historical and real-time) and plots them on a chart.<br/>